Trauma, Relationships & Emotional Recovery

 When Your Body Forgets How to Feel Safe

-When life feels like constant overdrive or shutdown, your body may have forgotten what safety feels like.
-This article explores how trauma shapes the nervous system and how “glimmers”, small cues of safety, can help you move out of survival mode.
-With gentle, practical strategies, learn how to recognise your states and find your way back to calm, connection, and balance.
+When life feels like constant overdrive or shutdown, your body may have lost its sense of safety.
+This piece explores how trauma shapes your nervous system and how small moments of safety can begin to shift it.

 Why Adult Children of Alcoholics Struggle to Feel Safe, A Trauma-Informed Perspective